spidy001/ShinyApplication/index.md

 ---
 ## Historic Data Plots

 ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-2-1.png)

 ---
 ## Application Details
-Based on the historic data in faithful dataset - plots and data presented in the above two slides,a correlation between wait time and eruption duration was observed and Hence a linear regression model was built using this data to predict Geyser eruption duration.

-This shiny application applies the model built to predict the Geyser's eruption duration based on the user entered wait time & wait time units.
+Based on the historic data in faithful dataset - plots and data presented in the above two slides,a correlation between wait time and eruption duration was observed and Hence a linear regression model was built using this data to predict Geyser eruption duration.This shiny application applies the model built to predict the Geyser's eruption duration based on the user entered wait time & wait time units.
 The interactive output is presented in two tabs.
 First tab has interactive textoutput with the prediction results.
 Second tab shows the historic data used to develop the prediction algorithm.

 ---
 ## Results
 Based on the default wait time of 80 minutes the application produced the following output in the first tab.